redocrepus/ahk-whisper-paste/README.md

 ## Customise

-Edit transcriptionPrompt.txt to customize the transcription.
+- Edit transcriptionPrompt.txt to customize the transcription.
+- Add multiple transcription prompt and .ahk files.
+For example, you can have multiple activation keys for multiple languages.

 ### Trigger Hotkey